bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-17-newsletter.md

     CTV-style congestion control and CSFS-style signature delegation.

-    As of this writing, technical discussion was limited to the request about what protocols the combination proposal would enable.
+    As of this writing, technical discussion was limited to the request about what protocols the combination proposal would enable. {% assign timestamp="4:59" %}

 - **Proposal for 64-bit arithmetic soft fork:** Chris Stewart [posted][stewart 64] a [draft BIP][bip 64] to Delving Bitcoin for